 Dry shampoo absorbs the extra oil in your hair with the help of starch or alcohol, leaving your hair to look cleaner, fluffier, and fresh without shampooing.

-Dry shampoo doesn’t clean your hair, and it isn’t a substitute for washing your hair.
+Dry shampoo doesn’t clean your hair and isn’t a substitute for washing it.
 It usually comes in a spray or powder form.

 Who can use dry shampoo?